Temple Run. You could get caught by the demon monkeys pursuing you, or fall into a temple trap, or run off the temple itself.

 This is part of James Vega's backstory in Mass Effect 3.
 On a mission against the Collectors (the big threat from the previous game) gone FUBAR, he had to choose between keeping his team alive or getting out with intel the Alliance could use to stop the Collectors once and for all.
 He chose the intel, only for Shepard's team to take out the Collectors themselves before any good could come of it.

-This serves as the inspiration for the animated movie, Mass Effect Paragon Lost.
-While not cruel enough to let us see the ultimate Downer Ender where it turns out the information that James Vega saved was useless, it's still wince-inducing to watch for anyone who's played the game it serves as a prequel to.
+This serves as the inspiration for the animated movie, Mass Effect: Paragon Lost.
+While not cruel enough to let us see the ultimate Downer Ending where it turns out the information that James Vega saved was useless, it's still wince-inducing to watch for anyone who's played the game it serves as a prequel to.

 Fragile Dreams has the protagonist searching for the first survivor he's seen since setting out, find out there's others elsewhere in the world, stop a second apocalypse, and then go off to look for the survivors with the girl he spent most of the game chasing after.
 The last part is ruined because a narration from the older protagonist reveals that said girl died before him and he is alone when he dies.